 What Happened After Fulford

-Following on from the Battle of Gate Fulford on the 20th September, Harald Sigurdsson’s victory just outside of York saw him and ‘as great a force as seemed necessary’ (AS chronicle C) march into the city and realising their numbers were up, the people surrendered.
-Whether or not the defeated brothers Edwin and Morcar were part of this process, is not known, but they certainly survived the battle and may have holed themselves up inside the walls, perhaps wounded, with their remaining men, ready to negotiate with the Norwegian king.
-Harald’s saga believed that Morcar had been killed, but Morcar lived through the battle but may have been severely wounded and that was why they thought he had been killed in battle.
-It is quite possible that both the brothers were badly injured so were not to be able to attend the Battle of Hastings, but they were able to submit to William sometime after the battle.
+Following on from the Battle of Gate Fulford on the 20th September, Harald Sigurdsson’s victory just outside of York saw him and ‘as great a force as seemed necessary’ (AS chronicle C) march into the city.
+Realising their numbers were up, the people of York surrendered.
+Whether or not the defeated brothers Edwin and Morcar were part of this process, is not known, but they certainly survived the battle and may have holed themselves up inside the walls, perhaps wounded, with their remaining men, ready to negotiate with the Norwegian king, or they may have retreated somewhere to the lands of their followers to recover and recoup.
+Harald’s saga tells us that Morcar had been killed at Fulford, but we know for certain that Morcar lived through the battle.
+He may have been severely wounded, perhaps close to death, leading people to believe that he had died.
+It has been thought that both the brothers may have been badly injured, giving rise to the fact that they do not appear to have attended the battle of Hastings.
+They were, however, able to submit to William sometime after the Norman duke’s decisive victory.

-The deal that was brokered was that the citizens of York could have peace as long as they provided provisions and hostages, and agreed to go south with the Norwegian king to help him win the land (Abingdon Chronicle).
-Tostig, would have known many of the men of Yorkshire personally.
+We do not know who the men were that were involved in brokering the deal that was said to have been made with the Norwegian victors, however, the citizens of York were offered a peaceful solution as long as they provided provisions and hostages, and agreed to provide men for the Norwegian king, to help him win the crown of England, (Abingdon Chronicle).
+Tostig Godwinson, who was amongst those who had fought with Harald at Fulford, would have known many of the men of Yorkshire personally.
 He would have been able to vouch that the hostages offered were sons of leading men.
-Tostig, it seemed, was useful for something after all.
+Tostig, it seemed, was at last useful for something after all.

 The hostages were to be brought by the leading men of the city and handed over at Stamford Bridge, 8 miles north of York.
 According to the chronicler, Florence of Worcester, 150 hostages were to be given on both sides and part of the treaty with the men of York included the supply of provisions.
 It is doubtful that hostages would have been handed over by the victors, so it seems that this must be an error on Florence’s part.

 The other King Harold, the Godwinson version, heard the news of Sigurdsson’s landing, probably soon after or just before the Norwgian king and the northern earls gave battle at Gate Fulford.
 The invader’s maneuvers around the coast probably gave Edwin and Morcar time to gather their armies and send messengers south to Harold.
 The English king had been in the south with his southern fyrd watching for William to come and had disbanded his men on the 8th of September when there seemed no sign of the duke appearing from Normandy at any time soon.
 Some of the men would have been concerned about the harvest, and Harold had kept them longer than the 2 months they were expected to do their service.
 It seemed that for now, William was not coming and there was a more imminent threat to national security coming from the north that needed dealing with.
-It does seem logical however that Harold would have left the local coastal militia in charge of coastal defences, but
+It seems logical that Harold would have left the local militias in charge of coastal defences, but how this might have looked is not entirely certain, for when William did land sometime during September, there seemed to be very little opposition.

-As soon as he heard of the landing, King Harold began the journey north, calling out the local levies on the way as he passed through the shires along the old Roman road of Ermine Street.
+As soon as he heard of The Norwegian king’s landing, King Harold began the journey north, calling out local levies on the way as he passed through the shires that surrounded the old Roman road of Ermine Street.
 This was not the first time he had performed a lightning raid on an enemy.
-The first was in Wales sometime in the winter of ’62 / ’63 when he stormed into Wales with a mounted force and destroyed Rhuddlan, Gruffudd’s fortress in Wales.
+The first was in Wales sometime in the winter of ’62 / ’63 when he stormed over the border with a mounted force and destroyed Rhuddlan, Gruffudd’s fortress in Wales.
 Fortunately for Gruffudd he was warned at the last minute with time to escape by ship, leaving the rest of his fleet to be burned by Harold’s men.
 If Harold had been able to catch Gruffudd, its probable that it would have been the last time he looked upon the Welsh king’s face, for he had been a thorn in the side of the English for long enough.
-Harold’s diplomacy had wrought him nought, for Gruffudd had turned out to be a veritable pain in the arse!
-But Harold was to get his satisfaction in the next year when, wanting to avoid more devastating punishments from Edward’s hammer of the Welsh, some of Gruffudd’s men had him killed and his head brought to Harold, who then presented it to Edward, hopefully not at supper time.
-Harold had dealt gently with Gruffudd for some years despite the Welsh king’s incursions into England along the marcher borders, but Harold had lost patience and this sudden reprisal and the way he dealt with Stamford Bridge, shows that once his mind was made up, he was resolute and determined.
+Harold’s diplomacy had wrought him nought, for Gruffudd had turned out to be a veritable boil on the arse!
+But Harold was to get his satisfaction in the next year when, wanting to avoid more devastating punishments from Edward’s hammer of the Welsh, some of Gruffudd’s men had him killed and his head was brought to Harold, who then presented it to Edward, hopefully not at supper time, on a platter.
+Harold had dealt gently with Gruffudd for some years despite the Welsh king’s incursions into England along the marcher borders, but Harold had lost patience and thrown off the kid gloves.
+This sudden reprisal, and the way he dealt later with Stamford Bridge, shows that once his mind was made up, he was resolute and determined.
 This was a man, (Harold), determined to deal with a problem once and for all.

 The 3 Main Protagonists